Deeptig9138/DSA-in-CPP/Basics/Patterns/Triangle Pattern/README.md

        * * *
        * * * *
 ```
 This pattern can also be created using numbers or characters.
-Check solid_triangle1, solid_triangle3 and solid_triangle2.
+Check solid_triangle1, solid_triangle3 and solid_triangle2, solid_triangle4.
+**solid_triangle4** is a very interesting problem.
+If you are able to think and understand it is amazing.

 ### 2. **Number Triangle** : Let n = 3, n here is Number of Rows
 ```